It can be a challenge for both the bride and the bridesmaids.

 Shopping for bridesmaid dresses can be tough whether you’re the bride or one of the ‘maids.
 If it’s your wedding, it can be a challenge to make everyone happy while still choosing gowns that fit within the vision of your big day.
 You may be inundated with conflicting opinions, or have each of your gal pals try to be easygoing so you wind up having no idea about preferred budgets or styles.
 As a bridesmaid, you want something that works for your body type and skin tone, but without seeming demanding and bulldozing the other women into something unflattering.

 Perhaps the easiest solution is to just allow your bridesmaids to wear dresses of their choosing and embrace the mismatched trend.
-However, it’s still helpful to provide some guidelines, i.e. in terms of length, as it can be overwhelming for bridesmaids if you don’t know where to start.
+However, it’s still helpful to provide some guidelines, i.e. in terms of length, as it can be overwhelming for bridesmaids if they don’t know where to start.
 Preferring your bridesmaids to match doesn’t make you a bad person, though, just be sure that what you choose doesn’t make the ladies feel actively uncomfortable.

 The bride should reach out to each person individually to get an idea of budgets and any potential deal breakers, such as if someone isn’t confident a strapless dress will stay up.
 Bridesmaids should remember this doesn’t have to be the perfect dress, it just has to work.
 Once there is a rough idea of what to search for, a shared Pinterest board can help to discover potential gowns.